You’ll find more press releases by clicking on the link to the Shuttles&Co logbook (in German).

 Eva Kreienkamp, Chairwoman of the Management Board at the BVG: ‘Following Berliners’ excellent response to the “See-Meile” project, we’re delighted to be able to take the next step.
 With three highly automated electric shuttles on two routes, we’re challenging the technology to grow along with us.
 This is important, because in the hopefully not too distant future, we want to offer customers the use of autonomous shuttles that can cover their first or last miles as an on-demand service.
 The pilot test as part of “Shuttles&Co” is a further step on our journey to that destination.’

-Frank Balzer, Mayor of Reinickendorf: ‘I very much welcome the fact that the BVG again chose Reinickendorf to run real-world tests of the next stage in autonomous public transport.
+Frank Balzer, Mayor of the District of Reinickendorf: ‘I very much welcome the fact that the BVG again chose Reinickendorf to run real-world tests of the next stage in autonomous public transport.
 Following the SAFARI project, which tested conditions for autonomous driving at traffic lights and road signs, and the highly automated bus on the “See-Meile” route at Tegel harbour, this fascinating project is now being expanded.
 Reinickendorf looks forward to greeting the future.’

 About the vehicles